-The rise in popularity of debit cards means more and more retailers—even small ones like your corner newsstand or dry cleaner—no longer require cash for purchases.
+The rise in popularity of debit cards means that more and more retailers—even small ones like your corner newsstand or dry cleaner—no longer require cash for purchases.
 For customers with vision loss, this reduces some of the planning and identification issues that can arise when handling bills and coins.

 If you're more comfortable using cash for your purchases, there are several different ways to identify your United States bills and coins independently:

 Fold Your Bills